leegee/midi-video/README.md

 ## Yet to do

+* Double height notes offset by 50% of height
 * Transient annotation
 * Synchronise transients to transient file
 * Check `highlightCurrent` sizes do not conflict with small note heights